New York State votes to include vaping in the Clean Indoor Air Act

 As you probably have heard, the 2017 NYS Budget was signed and ALL of the vapor language was removed.
 This effectively killed the tax, indoor clear air act, and all other vapor regulations that were included in the 2017 budget.
 The NYSVA would like to thank our member businesses, generous donors, and everyone who made calls and sent emails expressing concerns over these harsh regulations.
 We feel that this was only possible due to the diligent work of the NYSVA, coupled with YOUR support!

 BUT THE FIGHT IS NOT OVER!
-There are currently 24 stand-alone bills on the table to regulate vapor products, and many of these would decimate the entire vaping industry in New York State.
-Many of the budget proposals will come right back in the form of a stand-alone bill (ex. tax) and some bills are even WORSE than the regulations that were removed from the budget (ex. ban the sale of bottled eliquid)
+After the budget bill passed, there were 24 stand-alone bills on the table to regulate vapor products, and many of these would decimate the entire vaping industry in New York State.
+Many of the budget proposals will come right back in the form of a stand-alone bill (ex. tax) and some bills are even WORSE than the regulations that were removed from the budget (ex. ban the sale of bottled eliquid).
+We expect many of these bills and some new ones will be introduced in January 2018 and we will be fighting them throughout the session.

 These meetings are critical to show our elected officials who we are and WHY WE VAPE.
 If you own a business, this is especially important.
 Below are some talking points, but please reach out to the NYSVA if you need assistance with meetings or letters to your representatives.
 (Keep in mind, you may have different senators and reps for your shop and home.
 If this is the case, meet with EVERYONE you possibly can)